News

 LSG finished seventh in the IPL 2025 points table.

-Lucknow Super Giants (LSG) had their own problems in the IPL 2025 season as they produced mixed results, finishing seventh in the points table with just six wins and 12 points.
+Lucknow Super Giants (LSG) had their own problems in the last season of the Indian Premier League (IPL).
+LSG produced mixed results, finishing seventh in the points table with six wins and 12 points.
 Despite boasting a talented roster, the franchise struggled for consistency, particularly in the bowling department and middle-order batting.
+But they would look to fix some of the issues ahead of the IPL 2026 retention deadline in November.

 LSG took the third-fewest wickets (76) in the season and conceded runs at the highest economy rate of 10.24.
 Those figures underline why the franchise management, led by coach Justin Langer and captain Rishabh Pant, will be forced to make several harsh calls before the IPL 2026 retention deadline, with a mini auction expected on December 21.

 The Lucknow Super Giants might have some big names on their IPL 2026 released players list.
-Their top-order Mitchell Marsh, Aiden Markram, and Nicholas Pooran, along with captain Rishabh Pant, are almost certain to be retained, but the franchise would rethink several names who couldn’t justify their price tags or didn’t get a chance.
+Their top-order Mitchell Marsh, Aiden Markram, and Nicholas Pooran, along with captain Rishabh Pant, are almost certain to be retained.
+But the franchise would rethink several names who couldn’t justify their price tags.

 LSG are also likely to re-evaluate their bowling resources and middle-order batters who failed immensely.